“You’re like a cicada nymph molting into an adult.”

 Morning time ushered in an hour of food and laughter and companionship built on years of “saying yes” to things like play and fun and character training.
 All those hundreds of days working on “say please” and “say thank you” and “pick up your dishes and sweep under your chair” float around us like dandelion wishes while we talk and argue and laugh and tell stories.
 I ask the eldest to wipe down the table and he readily agrees.
 Not because he’s perfect, not because he never complains, but because for years he has lived with the knowledge that after he lends a hand we will be spending time together.
 Yes, it is habit, but it is also love.
 He does it for the sake of the relationship.
 More often than not he says “Yes!” to requests for help with the dishes or sweeping because I spent years saying “yes!” to chocolate chip cookies with tea and chalk comics on the sidewalk and dinosaurs in the bathtub for ten more minutes.
 By now we both know that we are on the same team.
 All the bonding and relationship built through play in those early years have built something quite beautiful.

 I think back to that first weekend when I heard Lesli Richards speak at FPEA and cried in her arms an hour later.
-Her words of encouragement washed over me and she pulled out A Year of Playing Skillfully and leafed through it with me.
+Her words of encouragement washed over me.
+She pulled out A Year of Playing Skillfully and leafed through it with me.
 Instead of launching curriculum talking points at my head, she built me up with her words and told me I was a good mother and that if I was focusing on the relationship, I was on the right track already.
 What a gift that was!
 I am deeply thankful for Lesli and Kathy and their hearts for young families.

 My older boys were never “officially” homegrown preschoolers–they were already in 2nd grade by the time we purchased AYOPS.
 But they were drawn to it!
 I remember how eagerly they would finish their work so they could rush over and join in our activities.
 AYOPS didn’t stay in its schedule block.
 It followed us like glitter- all over the house.
 It never felt like a curriculum, it felt like time with my children.